 A Federal Direct Parent Plus Loan is a Loan to help parents pay for their dependent student's education.
 The student must be enrolled at least half time (6 credits) to be eligible.
 The loan is in the parent's name and based on credit history.
 Interest accrues starting at the disbursement of the loan, but it can be deferred if the borrower qualifies.
 Maximum loan limits are determined by the cost of education minus financial aid.
 Any borrower with adverse credit history may be denied the PLUS loan.
 The student may borrow an additional Unsubsidized loan upon denial of the PLUS loan.
-Interest rate for loans first disbursed between July 1, 2022 and prior to June 30, 2023 is 7.54%. loans disbursed between October 1, 2022 and September 30, 2023 the origination fee is 4.228%. additional paperwork is required.
+Interest rate for loans first disbursed between July 1, 2024 and prior to June 30, 2025 is 9.08%.
+Loans disbursed on or after October 1, 2020 the origination fee is 4.228%

-\\For more information on Federal Direct Loans please visit the direct loan https://studentaid.gov
+For more information on Federal Direct Loans please visit the direct loan https://studentaid.gov